How to Develop Your Emotional Intelligence at Work

-- the capacity to listen so intently that he or she can hear the words not spoken by paying attention to the tone of voice, inflection, pauses, and other cues,
+- The capacity to listen so intently that they can hear the words not spoken by paying attention to the tone of voice, inflection, pauses, and other cues

-- understanding the underlying emotion of a communication from a staff member and responding as effectively to the emotional aspects of the communication as to the stated needs, and
+- Understanding the underlying emotion of a communication from a staff member and responding as effectively to the emotional aspects of the communication as to the stated needs

 Increasing Your Emotional Intelligence

-Managers who are able to relate with their developed emotional intelligence, whether because of nature, nurture and/or practice, bring an extra dimension of understanding and relationship building to their work assignments.
+Managers who are able to relate with their developed emotional intelligence, whether because of nature, nurture, or practice, bring an extra dimension of understanding and relationship-building to their work assignments.
 Several components of the interaction of an individual who has highly developed emotional intelligence were described.

 - Practice deep and focused listening when communicating with another employee.
 Instead of rehearsing your response while the other person is speaking, focus your mind and attention on asking questions to clarify and understand what the person is saying.